indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 If you decide to play as a SK DPS, unfortunately your early game tamer doesn't matter.
 However, I recommend Yoshino due to her tamer skill (Protection) being a 'Get-Out-Of-Big-Damage-Free' Card and may prove useful.
 As a starter, you should choose Falcomon.

 If you decide to run as an AA DPS, you should run Keenan Crier as your first Tamer.
 His Tamer Skill, "Shock", gives a Critical Damage increase that'll prove strong as an early game AA.
-For your digimon partner, you'll want to pick either Agumon.
+For your digimon partner, you'll want to pick Agumon.

 If you're curious about the reasoning, you do not need a Data SSS for a lot of the early game content or even a majority of our currently released late game content.
+However, a Vaccine SSS is indispensable for early game.

 Once you've selected your tamer and partner, you're officially ready to start your journey.
 # Pre-Early Game